 Advice It is illegal to spread nude pictures of people under the age of 18

 If the material is of people under the age of 18, it is a crime to share or download the material because it is seen as child pornography.
 Gather digital evidence of everyone who has shared the picture(s) - they are all accomplices!

 Get help from the people around you.
 You do not have to be alone in this.
 Cyber hate falls within the responsibility of the employer, school, association or organization.

 Advice Take your mental health seriously

 Put your mental health first.
 Sometimes, it can be important to take a break from social media accounts.
 Let someone else take care of or clear out your social media.

-Police, The Crime Victim Compensation and Support Authority, Chapter 4 § 6c Swedish Penal Code
+The Swedish Crime Victim Authority, Chapter 4 § 6c Swedish Penal Code